OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 ### Visualization
 To visualize the correspondence of a specific test pair, run the matlab script **visualize_synthetic_faust_test_results.m**.
-Note that you should edit the indices of the test pair you wish to visualize in rows: 7,8,10.
+Note that you should edit the indices of the test pair you wish to visualize in rows: 7,8 and 10.
 The result should look similar to this:
 <p align="center">
   <img src="https://github.com/OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/blob/master/test_pair_vis.PNG" width="1000" />
 </p>